 Most suitable for: Sales pages of physical products

 Over the shoulder, demonstrations are some of the best videos to add to landing pages promoting software.
-Not only do they offer the most transparent demonstrations of your product, but they are also a very easy DIY video, as all you need is screen recording software and a microphone.
+Not only do they offer the most transparent demonstrations of your product, but they are also a very easy DIY video, as all you need is an online screen recorder and a microphone.

 Over the shoulder, videos work best for middle-of-the-funnel landing pages that you want to rank for informational searches about specific features or functionalities of your software.
 The sales and customer service teams have the information rolled up their sleeve that could present an opportunity to better convince customers by addressing their objections upfront.